viamrobotics/docs/docs/tutorials/get-started/confetti-bot.md

 {{< /tabs >}}

 Let’s test our configuration from the [Control tab](/manage/fleet/robots/#control).
-Go to board panel, set the pin connected to your motor (in our case pin 37) to high, and your motor should turn.
+Go to the board panel, set the pin connected to your motor (in our case pin 37) to high, and your motor should turn.

 ## Attach components to the enclosure

-Now that you tested your motor in the app and confirmed everything works, you can finish assembling your confetti bot.
+Now that you have tested your motor in the app and confirmed that everything works, you can finish assembling your confetti bot.

 1. Attach the motor driver to the enclosure wall with four M2.5 x 16mm screws and M2.5 nuts.